Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Introduction

 \subsection{Related Work}

-In model-based control frameworks, the complexity of the considered model typically scales with the complexity of the task at hand.
-In the case of omnidirectional jumping, especially jumps with large rotational components, the model needs to be suitably detailed to capture these dynamics.
-Trajectory optimization has proven to be a powerful tool for reasoning about such complex models~\cite{posa2013direct, dai2014whole} and generating impressive aerial motions~\cite{zordan2014control, farshidian2017efficient, winkler2018gait}.
-Yet performing these optimizations in real-time onboard a mobile robot is still challenging, even for motions that consider short time horizons~\cite{ponton2021efficient,ding2020kinodynamic}.
+In model-based control frameworks, the complexity of the model typically scales with the difficulty of the task at hand.
+In the case of omnidirectional jumping, especially jumps with large rotational components, the model needs to be suitably detailed to capture the complex dynamics.
+Trajectory optimization has proven to be a powerful tool for reasoning about such complicated models~\cite{posa2013direct, dai2014whole} and generating impressive aerial motions~\cite{zordan2014control, farshidian2017efficient, winkler2018gait}.
+Yet performing these optimizations in real-time onboard a mobile robot is still challenging even for short-horizon motions~\cite{ponton2021efficient,ding2020kinodynamic}.

 For tasks that require planning over longer time horizons, such as navigating through terrain with obstacles, complicated models are computationally intractable and at times unnecessary.
-Consequently, hierarchical frameworks are often implemented to decouple short and long-horizon planning tasks~\cite{li2020hybrid, wooden2010autonomous, brunner2013hierarchical,dinghybrid}.
-Optimization-based methods like those described above tend to dominate low levels of the hierarchies, while high-level planning can be accomplished using optimization-based~\cite{kwon2020fast} or sampling-based methods ~\cite{geisert2019contact,bouman2020autonomous, dang2020graph, fernbach2017kinodynamic} with lower-dimensional models.
+Consequently, hierarchical architectures are often implemented to decouple short and long-horizon planning tasks~\cite{li2020hybrid, wooden2010autonomous, brunner2013hierarchical,dinghybrid}.
+Optimization-based methods, like those described above, tend to dominate lower hierarchy levels, while high-level planning can be accomplished using optimization-based~\cite{kwon2020fast} or sampling-based methods ~\cite{geisert2019contact,bouman2020autonomous, dang2020graph, fernbach2017kinodynamic} with lower-dimensional models.

-Utilizing reduced-order models in high-level planning poses a challenging trade-off.
-Relaxing the complex robot dynamics may lead to high-level trajectories that are infeasible for a low-level controller to execute.
-On the other hand, further constraining the underlying dynamics may lead to overly-conservative high-level trajectories that fail to find a solution when one exists.
-To address this trade-off, techniques for embedding whole-body dynamics into the high-level reduced-order model have been proposed, but are limited to simulation~\cite{norby2020fast} or slow-moving, quasi-static motions~\cite{carpentier2018multicontact}.
+Varying model complexity at different levels of the hierarchy creates a challenging trade-off.
+If the reduced-order model is a conservative approximation of the robot's dynamics, a planner may fail to find a solution when one exists.
+On the other hand, a lazy planner may produce a path that turns out to be infeasible when a more complete dynamics model is considered.
+To address this trade-off, techniques for embedding whole-body dynamics into reduced-order models have been proposed, but are limited to simulation~\cite{norby2020fast,lin2019efficient} or to slow-moving, quasi-static motions~\cite{carpentier2018multicontact}.